TheWebsiteGuyGB/a-winters-tail/README.md

-# Tailwind Skelton Template for Winter CMS
+# Tailwind Skeleton Template for Winter CMS
-This is a skelton starter template for Winter CMS
+This is a skeleton starter template for Winter CMS

-Preconfigured with TailwindCSS + Plugins (Typography, Forms) + PostCSS
+Preconfigured with TailwindCSS + Plugins (Typography, Forms) + JIT Enabled + PostCSS

-**JIT enabled**
+## How to build

+`npm run build-css`